revolist/revogrid-docs/compare/microsoft-project-gantt-alternative.md

 const faqItems = [
   {
-    title: 'Can RevoGantt replace Microsoft Project?',
+    title: 'Can RevoGrid Gantt replace Microsoft Project?',
-    description: 'RevoGantt can replace Microsoft Project-style Gantt workflows inside a custom application.
+    description: 'RevoGrid Gantt can replace Microsoft Project-style Gantt workflows inside a custom application.
 It is not a full Microsoft Project clone or Project Server replacement.', },
   {
-    title: 'Is RevoGantt only a visual Gantt chart?',
+    title: 'Is RevoGrid Gantt only a visual Gantt chart?',
-    description: 'No. RevoGantt includes scheduling logic, dependencies, calendars, constraints, resource assignments, resource leveling, baselines, deadlines, total slack, and critical path support.', },
+    description: 'No. RevoGrid Gantt includes scheduling logic, dependencies, calendars, constraints, resource assignments, resource leveling, baselines, deadlines, total slack, and critical path support.', },
   {
-    title: 'Can RevoGantt support Microsoft Project-style dependencies?',
+    title: 'Can RevoGrid Gantt support Microsoft Project-style dependencies?',
     description: 'Yes.
-RevoGantt supports FS, SS, FF, and SF dependencies, including positive lag and negative lead.', },
+RevoGrid Gantt supports FS, SS, FF, and SF dependencies, including positive lag and negative lead.', },
   {
     title: 'Can users switch between table and Gantt views?',
     description: 'Yes.
-RevoGantt builds on the same grid foundation.
+RevoGrid Gantt builds on the same grid foundation.
 Users can work with data as a table and view the same rows as a Gantt timeline without losing row context.', },
   {
     title: 'Should migration start with import/export or the data model?',
     description: 'Start with the data model.
 Import/export is useful, but the replacement succeeds when tasks, dependencies, calendars, resources, permissions, and diagnostics become first-class product data.', },
   {
-    title: 'What makes RevoGantt useful for SaaS migrations?',
+    title: 'What makes RevoGrid Gantt useful for SaaS migrations?',
     description: 'SaaS products usually need more than a chart.
 They need custom fields, permissions, validation, backend integration, domain-specific workflows, and fast table editing.
-RevoGantt is designed for that kind of embedded product experience.', },
+RevoGrid Gantt is designed for that kind of embedded product experience.', },
 ]
 </script>